WeiliJiang/CAC-Net/README.md

 # CAC-Net-for-Comprehensive-Assessment-of-Coronary-Artery-Calcification
-Comprehensive Assessment of Coronary Artery Calcification by Using Neural Network with Frequency-aware Score and Topological Priors Learning
+The code for paper 2023, "Comprehensive Assessment of Coronary Artery Calcification by Using Neural Network with Frequency-aware Score and Topological Priors Learning," was submitted to JBHI.
+The data and code will be released soon.